huanjulu/Data-Structure-And-Algorithm/README.md

 Read this in other languages: [简体中文]() , [English]()

-## Data Structures IN Computer Sciences
+## Data Structures IN Computer Science

 In Computer Science, a data structure is a data organization, mangement and storage firmat that enables efficient access and modification.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions and poerations that can be applied to the data.